 Image

-1. Cape Cod Style
+1. Cape Cod Houses

 Originated in 17th century New England, Cape Cod homes are generally one-and-a-half stories with a steep pitched roof and a small porch over the front door.
 Fireplaces served as a central element in the home, leaving chimneys stemming up through the middle of the roof.

-French swinging or French-style sliding doors are recommended for patios.
+French swinging doors or French-style sliding doors are recommended for patios.
 Double-opening doors allow for greater ventilation while keeping with the traditional style of a Cape Cod home.

-2. Tudor Style
+2. Tudor Style Houses

-French swinging doors integrate well with long, narrow-shaped windows.
+French doors integrate well with long, narrow-shaped windows.
 The wider stiles and rails are a wonderful complement to the manor style architecture.
 Add sidelites to swinging French doors to bring more natural light into a Tudor home.

-3. Colonial Style
+3. Colonial Style Houses

 Colonial homes have wide and varied styles due to influences from Dutch, French, Spanish, New England and Georgian architecture.
 Usually sitting two and a half stories tall, colonial homes are commonly made of red brick with multiple chimneys.